Research, Professional and Creative Activity

 Dr. Litzinger’s doctoral research attempted to better understand process inefficiencies in a Level II trauma center through the identification and classification of flow disruptions threatening optimal delivery of trauma care.
 Data-driven interventions were systematically introduced to address the most detrimental disruptions.
 Her current research focuses on the application of human factors principles in healthcare including teamwork, communication, training, organizational culture, and usability of devices and systems.
-A future research direction includes helping to create accessible web content for visually and hearing impaired internet users.
+A future research direction includes helping to create accessible web content for blind/low vision and Deaf/Hard of Hearing internet users.

 Dr. Litzinger has published in peer-reviewed academic journals such as the Journal of Patient Safety and Journal for Healthcare Quality and has presented at national industry conferences including the International Symposium on Human Factors and Ergonomics in Health Care, the American Psychological Association (APA), and the International Conference on Applied Human Factors and Ergonomics (AHFE).
 At Flagler College, Dr. Litzinger is excited about the unique opportunity to expose young psychology majors interested in the field of Human Factors, Industrial/Organizational, Experimental, and Forensic Psychology, especially those students aiming to move beyond traditional psychology.

 Teaching and Related Service